 - Any legal requirements for using the logo

 So what does the average brand standards guide look like?
 Take a look at this HubSpot article on brand standards documents for 21 great examples.

 You might be wondering: why exactly do I need a branding package?
 Have you ever thought about the impression your business makes?
 Branding packages help further your business by creating the image and impression that you want.

 Here’s a couple of different reasons that your business needs a branding package:

 1. A brand package creates a unified message across your company’s various channels

 Whether you’re re-designing your company’s website, posting to social media, attending a trade show, or handing out promotion gear, having a business branding package makes sure that you have a unified message no matter who it is that you’re interacting with or what channel you’re using to interact with them.
 As you begin spreading a unified message, your business becomes synonymous with your message, which makes people in your niche want to do business with you.
 For example, if you are exhibiting at a trade show, it is important to keep your brand identity unified across all channels so guests do not get confused about who you are or what your business does.
 If you are handing out promotional items like tote bags or custom can coolers, it is vital to keep the branding uniform across all promotional handouts and marketing collateral so guests remember your business and the services it provides.

 2. Branding packages help you stand out from your competitors

 Build a brand identity package for your business.
 It makes it much easier for potential customers to recognize you in the sea of your competition.
 Applying that same branding package company-wide can help shape and positively transform that company’s reputation throughout the community, especially when it comes to vendors, shareholders and potential customers.

 Want to learn more about building a brand package for your company?
-Check out this course on building a branding package from Canva.
+Check out these courses on building a branding package from Udemy.